simon-brooke/wildwood/doc/AgainstTruth.md

 The second part starts with an  account of a system built by the author in collaboration with  Peter Mott, describing particularly how the problem was addressed  by this system; subsequent chapters will describe the development  of a further system, in which the analysis developed in the first  section will be applied.

-This document deals only with  explanation.
-Issues relating to inference and especially to truth  maintenance will undoubtedly be raised as it progresses, but such  hares will resolutely not be followed.

 ## Note on the quality of the text

 Much of this text was written between 1986 and 1988 on Xerox 1108 and 1186 workstations, in their native WYSIWYG document system, and printed as hard copy; and some was written on the very first generation of Apple Macintosh computer, and again printed as hard copy.
 The text here is the consequence of scanning the hard copy and running optical character recognition on the scans.
 It isn't perfect.
 I am proof reading as I go and I hope that it will improve.